bulat-chu/Thinkpad-X6x-X20x-keyboard-USB-Adapter/README.md

 3. Plug the adapter into a USB port.
 4. Release the button.
 5. Copy the `.uf2` file to the `RPI-RP2` drive that appears.
 The firmware will be flashed automatically, and the adapter will reboot.
-6. To verify that everything works correctly, run:
+6. To verify that everything works correctly, run and press any button:

 ```bash
 qmk console